-Easy and insanely delicious, these stuffed sweet potatoes with chickpeas, spinach & pomegranate are a fantastic side dish at your Thanksgiving dinner!
+Easy and insanely delicious, these stuffed sweet potatoes with crispy chickpeas, spinach & pomegranate are a fantastic side dish at your dinner table!

 Obviously, too obsessed with chickpeas and yogurt sauce at the moment 🙂 So why not adding another recipe with these 2 favorite ingredients ?!